Pacific Salmon Foundation: Salmon Watersheds Program

 Our Projects >

-Through a grant provided by the British Columbia Salmon Restoration and Innovation Fund, we are working with Simon Fraser University, the Heiltsuk, Kitasoo Xai’xais, Haida, Gitanyow, Git’gat, Nuxalk, Taku River Tlingit, and Wuikinuwxv Nations, Fisheries and Oceans Canada, and the Wild Salmon Center to develop computer vision models that automate salmon identification and counting from video and sonar monitoring projects.
-This technology will save vital staff time enabling broader application of video and sonar monitoring at lower cost.
+Advanced technologies like AI, machine learning, and computer vision, are revolutionizing the way our society processes and analyses large quantities of data.
+These tools, which have been pioneered over the last 40 years by computer science and technology industry leaders now touch almost every part of our everyday lives.
+But far too often the benefits of these cutting-edge computing tools have not reached rural and remote communities in Canada.
+Salmon population monitoring is an area where machine learning (where computers learn from data without explicit programming) and computer vision (where computers interpret visual data) has the potential to catalyze transformations that benefit both wild salmon and the people that depend on them.
+Through a grant provided by the British Columbia Salmon Restoration and Innovation Fund, PSF is working with Simon Fraser University (SFU), the Heiltsuk, Kitasoo Xai’xais, Haida, Gitanyow, Nuxalk, Wuikinuxw, Gitga’at, and Taku River Tlingit First Nations, Skeena Fisheries Commission, Fisheries and Oceans Canada, and the Wild Salmon Center to develop AI-based computer vision models that automate salmon identification and counting from video and sonar monitoring projects.
+This technology saves vital staff time enabling broader application of video and sonar monitoring at lower cost.
 In addition, rapid video and sonar processing will provide vital in-season information on salmon returns, enabling precautionary management that reduces fishing impacts when runs are low, and mobilizes fishing opportunities when fish are abundant.
+The Heiltsuk Nation were able to harvest sockeye for the community for the first time in years due to the estimate of returning sockeye that was generated from the AI video systems on the Tankeeah and Koeye weirs.
+This victory was featured in a Narwhal article.

 A pink salmon swims through the Kitwanga River weir and is tracked by the computer vision model.
 Image by Mark Cleveland, Gitanyow Fisheries.